Generic Name: risperidone (oral) (ris PER i done)

 a history of breast cancer;

-The risperidone orally disintegrating tablet may contain phenylalanine.
+The Risperdal orally disintegrating tablet may contain phenylalanine.
 Talk to your doctor before using this form of risperidone if you have phenylketonuria (PKU).

 How should I take Risperdal?

 Take Risperdal exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Risperdal can be taken with or without food.

-To take risperidone orally disintegrating tablets (Risperdal M-Tabs):
+To take the orally disintegrating tablet (Risperdal M-Tabs):

 Use Risperdal regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-Do not mix the liquid form of Risperdal with cola or tea.
+Do not mix the risperidone liquid with cola or tea.

-Store Risperdal at room temperature away from moisture, light, and heat.
-Do not allow the liquid form of Risperdal to freeze.
+Store at room temperature away from moisture, heat, and light.
+Do not liquid medicine to freeze.